varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 * These action files are written in YAML and use the `*.action` suffix.

-* The ROS meta build system colcon will use these action files to automagically generate all of the header files.
+* The ROS meta build system colcon will use these action files to auto-magically generate all of the header files.

 Let's take a look at an action file.